gyorilab/adeft/paper/paper.md

 training corpus with multiple subsets of documents, one for each target concept (a concept may be associated with multiple longforms).

-Based on this training corpus, Adeft builds statistical models that can be used to disambiguate an entity shortform given the full text of the document containing the shortform.
+Based on this training corpus, Adeft builds logistic regression models (one for each entity shortform) that can be used to disambiguate an entity given the full text of the document.
 Adeft uses the Python package Scikit-learn [@sklearn] to normalize the word frequencies for the documents in the training corpus by term frequency-inverse document frequency (TF-IDF), and then trains logistic regression models to predict the entity identity from the normalized word frequency vectors.

 Once trained, these models can be used to disambiguate entities in new documents (including those not containing the defining pattern).
+Downstream applications make use of Adeft models by loading the appropriate model for the shortform and passing the enclosing text to the ``AdeftDisambiguator.disambiguate`` method.
+The method returns the top grounding along with a dictionary including probabilities for all alternative groundings.
+Adeft has already been integrated into the Integrated Network and Dynamical Reasoning Assembler (INDRA), a system that assembles mechanistic information from multiple natural language processing systems [@indra].
+INDRA uses Adeft in its ``grounding_mapper`` submodule to re-ground ambiguous entities from external NLP systems.

-In addition to the tools provided to build disambiguation models, Adeft also facilitates the use of pre-trained models for **XXX** ambiguous acronyms from the biomedical literature.
+In addition to the tools provided to build disambiguation models, Adeft also facilitates the use of pre-trained models for 46 ambiguous acronyms from the biomedical literature.
 However, the methods used by Adeft are not specific to any particular domain or type of document.
-In addition to code documentation, the Adeft repository contains Jupyter notebooks demonstrating Adeft workflows, including the use of pre-trained models and the construction of new ones.
+In addition to documentation, the Adeft repository contains Jupyter notebooks demonstrating Adeft workflows, including the use of pre-trained models and the construction of new ones.

 # Acknowledgements